wp-plugins/wcp-contact-form/readme.txt

 = Features =

-* Can be used on the page as shortcode or widget;
+* Can be used as shortcode on the page or sidebar widget;
-* Customize entry fields for your needs;
+* Ready-to-use fiels preset after plugin instalation includs following fields: Name, Email, Phone, Subject, Message and CAPTCHA;
+* **NEW!** Dynamic form fields with the following field types: text, email, numeric, textarea, checkbox and CAPTCHA;
+* **NEW!** Each field has following parameters for configuration: type, name, visibility, required and export to CSV;
-* Change the name of fields and add "required" parameter;
+* **NEW!** All fields can be reordered and deleted;
-* Disable fields which are not necessary;
-* Optional CAPTCHA field;
 * Customize "submit" button with title, background and text colors;
-* Redirection to your own "Thank You" page after a successful submitting if needed;
+* Possibility to use custom "Thank You" page that can be chosen from list of the existing pages;
 * Optionally available HTML5 fields validation;
-* You can modify the text of errors for normal fields validation;
+* Custom error messages for non-HTML5 fields validation;
-* Set up notifications for user and administrator;
-* Variables for notification letters;
+* Auto notifications for users and administrator with variables for notification letters;
 * Handy list of received messages with the ability to filter and delete to the Trash;
-* 2 status for messages available: read and unread;
+* 2 status for messages: read and unread;
 * Group actions on messages;
-* Separate page for each letter with detailed view and the ability to quickly remove to a basket;
+* Separate page for each letter with detailed view and the ability to quickly remove to Trash;
+* Form supports default theme styling;
 * Developers have the possibility to customize the plugin by creating a duplicate templates and styles in the active theme folder.
+* **NEW!** Export messages to CSV format.

+= Notes =

+* **Beware!
+If you DELETE any field from existed form configuration all received data for this field won't be available for existed messages without possibility to restore.**
+* **NB!
+If you use more than one email field you need to define field that will be used for user notification: "Contact Form" --> "Settings" --> "Notifications" --> "User Notifications" --> "User Email Field".
+By default, will be used first email field.
+Also, for properly work of user notifications email field should be required.**
-**NB!
+* **NB!
 Form uses standard WordPress wp_mail() function (https://codex.wordpress.org/Function_Reference/wp_mail) for messages submission.
 If you have issues with notification receiving, try to use some third-party plugin for mail settings.**
+* **NB!
+"Reset to default" button on the Settings page reset all tabs to default values includes form fields**

 = Upcoming Updates =

-* subscribe option
-* export of received emails to .csv format
+* contact form popup;
+* form custom styles.

 = 3 easy steps to start using of our contact form on a page =
 1. check plugin "Settings" page and customize form options for your purposes;
 2. create new page or use existed;
-3. add shordcode to the TinyMCE editor with unique ID, as sample **[scfp id="my_contact_form"]** and save the page ... and that is all!
+3. add shordcode to the TinyMCE editor with unique ID, as sample **[scfp id="my_contact_form"]** and save the page

+... and that is all!
 You have a fully working contact form on your site page

 = 3 easy steps to start using of our contact form at a sidebar =
 1. check plugin "Settings" page and customize form options for your purposes;
 2. go to the "Appearance" --> "Widgets" sections;
 3. add "WCP Contact Form" to necessary sidebar

 ... and that is all!
 You have a fully working contact form at the sidebar on your site

 More information and documentation can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [FAQ](https://wordpress.org/plugins/wcp-contact-form/faq/).